- Resolution MEPC.278(70) – Amendments to MARPOL Annex VI (Data collection system for fuel oil consumption of ships);

 - 31st May 2020: Statement of Compliance related to fuel oil consumption to be kept on board.

 - June 2020 onwards: annual submission of the aggregated and verified data to the IMO in accordance with the provisions of Regulation 22A of MARPOL Annex VI.

 Should Include a description of the methodology that will be used to collect the data required by regulation 22A and the processes that will be used to report the data to the ship’s Administration.
 It consists of 2 parts:

 - SEEMP Part I: is a tool to assist a company in managing the ongoing environmental performance of its vessels.
 Companies must develop procedures for implementing the plan in a manner which limits any on-board administrative burden to the minimum.

-- SEEMP Part II: is a guidance for developing a ship-specific method to collect, aggregate and report ship data with regard to annual fuel oil consumption, distance travelled and hours underway.
+- SEEMP Part II: is a guide for developing a ship-specific method to collect, aggregate and report ship data with regard to annual fuel oil consumption, distance traveled and hours underway.

 Should be described the following ship and Plan information:

 - Name of the ship;

 - Ship type;

 - Developed by;